sidharthmahala/sidharthmahala.github.io/README.md

 # A portfolio website built using ReactJs.
 **coming soon !**
-if you have any feedback please feel free to contact me at --> sidharthmahala@gmail.com
+if you have anything to say please feel free to contact me at --> sidharthmahala@gmail.com